 Driving past traditional fincas and rural farmland with olive and orange groves, the pressure of everyday life seems to slip away in Es Cubells.
 Time seems to stand still in this lovely little village which has two fine restaurants.
 The beach at Es Cubells is intimate and gorgeous, complete with sunbeds and its own restaurant.
 Truly unrivaled views of both the hills and the sea come with Villa Zoya perched atop a hill near Es Cubells.
 Lounge in the outdoor pool and soak up that magnificent view.
 By the way, Es Cubells is one of the most highly sought-after areas for Ibiza luxury rentals.

 Ibiza Town (known locally as Eivissa) is the picturesque port capital city of Ibiza.
 It’s known for its humming nightlife and top-notch restaurants.
 During the day, the shopping is a pleasant mix of high-street shops and independent boutiques.
 However, the true must-see is Dalt Vila, the fortified historic hillside district accessible via an old drawbridge.
 It’s full of narrow, cobblestone streets, hidden courtyards, museums, galleries, and a stunning cathedral.
-It’s a very romantic getaway at night if one wants a change of pace from clubbing.
+It’s a very romantic getaway at night if you want a change of pace from clubbing.

 There are three areas that make up the Portinatx area: S’Arenal Gros, S’Arenal Petit and Playa Porto.
 With plenty of sand complemented by rocky areas and tranquil waters lapping the bay’s shores, there is something for everyone at Portinatx.
 The area is a great place to escape to in August when other Ibiza beaches can be noisy, busy and crowded.
 Mesmerizing views from the lighthouse make the area popular for long scenic walks.
 The many boat shacks dotting the sea’s edge make for perfect beach holiday pics!